Why Kidney Diets Won't Work (Part 2)

 Updated: Jul 7, 2022

 This is a 3 Part Series of Covering Kidney Disease in Pets (Cats More Specifically)

 In our last blog, we discussed how feeding a dry food diet to your pet can affect kidney health and what you can do to prevent kidney disease.
-If you missed it, click here to read.
+If you missed it part 1, Help Stop The Epidemic of Kidney Disease Part 1.
 This week, let’s talk about the disease and what you can do when you get the diagnosis.

 Kidney disease doesn’t show up overnight.
 Chronic renal failure (CRF) takes years to develop in your pet through ongoing stress on the kidneys.
 It’s important to get regular blood testing and veterinary checkups done in order to catch it as early as possible.
 This can help to slow down the disease and damage to the kidneys.
 So can the right diet.